-Manchester City refusing to give up Premier League title hopes despite draw at Norwich – Manuel Pellegrini
+Manchester City manager Manuel Pellegrini is refusing to give up hope of lifting the Premier League title, despite Saturday’s goalless draw at Norwich.

 The Chilean coach had said his side would need to win at least nine of their remaining ten games to catch Leicester, so victory at Carrow Road’s Canaries was a must.